jeffvance/openshift-ceph-ex/utilities/README.md

 ## Openshift Storage Test Script

-The [oc-test](oc-test) script can be used to verify/validate an OSE environment (specifying --verify), or both verify the OSE setup and run one or more test suites.
+The [oc-test](oc-test) script can be used to verify/validate an OSE environment (specifying --verify), or both verify the OSE setup and run one or more storage plugin related test suites.
 All pods created use the busybox container image and the container's mount is always */usr/share/busybox*.

 Here's is the full syntax, which is displayed when all script arguments are omitted: